Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity

-We compare our calculated H$_2$O production rate for Lovejoy on 2015 February 3 to other works that have reported production rates from observations obtained very near to our own. \cite{biver2015ethyl} took observations of water with IRAM from January 30 to February 3 and reported an H$_2$O production rate of $(7.5~\pm~0.3)\times10^{29}~s^{-1}$.
+We now compare our calculated H$_2$O production rates for Lovejoy on 2015 February 3 to other published values for the same time period. \cite{biver2015ethyl} took observations of water with IRAM from January 30 to February 3 and reported an H$_2$O production rate of $(7.5~\pm~0.3)\times10^{29}~s^{-1}$.
 SOHO/SWAN observations on February 3 from \cite{combi2018water} resulted in a production rate of $(5.9140~\pm~0.6805)\times10^{29}~s^{-1}$.
 NIRSPEC observations on February 3 from \cite{delloRusso2022volatile} resulted in a production rate of $\sim(5$\textendash $8)\times10^{29}~s^{-1}$.
 NIRSPEC observations on February 4 and 5 by \cite{paganini2017ground} resulted in a production rate of $(5.9~\pm~0.13)\times10^{29}~s^{-1}$.
 All of these measurements agree with our own production rate of $(6.57~\pm~0.74)\times10^{29}~s^{-1}$ within uncertainty.

 Other measurements from the literature do not agree with our water production value as closely.
 Near-infrared observations obtained by \cite{faggi2016detailed} from January 30 - February 2 produced a production rate of $(4.88~\pm~0.22)\times10^{29}~s^{-1}$. \cite{feldman2018far} reported a production rate of $(4.5~\pm~0.9)\times10^{29}~s^{-1}$ from HST observations obtained on February 2. \cite{biver2016isotopic} reported a production rate of $(8.7~\pm~0.7)\times10^{29}~s^{-1}$ using the \textit{Odin} submillimeter space observatory from January 29 - February 3.
-None of these measurements agree with our production rate within uncertainty, but the differences are all $\leq 2.2\sigma$.
-The discrepancy is reduced further after considering additional uncertainty from rotational variation.
-The \textit{Odin} observations indicated significant variability in the water production rate across the observation date range, which overlaps very closely over our own range.
+Despite the larger discrepancies, these measurements are all within $3\sigma$ of our derived value.
+The discrepancies are reduced further after considering additional uncertainty from possible rotational variation.
+The \textit{Odin} observations indicated significant variability in the water production rate across the observation date range, which overlaps very closely with our own range.
 They showed that the variability of the water production rate over this date range fit approximately to a sine wave with an amplitude of $\pm20\%$.